 Robotic vacuum cleaners have taken over the way we keep our floors clean.
-Without needing to lug around heavy canisters or push bulky uprights, our floors can remain as spotless as ever with the help of a tiny disc-shaped robot constantly patrolling in search of dust and crumbs to inhale.
-The only “bad” thing about robotic vacuums is finding the right unit.
+Without needing to lug around heavy canisters or push bulky uprights, our flooring can remain as spotless as ever with the help of a tiny disc-shaped robot constantly patrolling in search of dust and crumbs to inhale.
+The only “bad” thing about robotic vacuums is finding the proper unit.
 With numerous manufacturers releasing several models per year, needless to say, first-time buyers may become overwhelmed with finding the right robot.

 S4, S5, and S6

 When it comes to vacuum cleaning, the amount of suction power delivered by robot vacuum cleaners is of utmost importance.
 After all, if it can’t produce enough suction pressure, it won’t be able to pick up every speck of dust littering your floor.

 The good news is that all three of these Roborock vacs have suction in the bag.
 With a powerful motor, these bots can generate up to 2,000 Pa of suction on their highest cleaning mode.
 Roborock even boasts that these three can lift heavy AA batteries in a single pass without choking the inlet.

 The Roborock S4 uses a time-tested system of LDS Navigation to find its way around your home’s floors.
 This isn’t the most technologically advanced system available, but it does create an exceedingly efficient cleaning path for the S4 to follow.

 The Roborock S5 also uses LDS Navigation to patrol the floor of your home, but it’s also accompanied by 13 different sets of sensors.
 These sensors are constantly scanning the S5’s surroundings to ensure it’s creating a perfect map of your home while also preventing the robot from bumping into any obstructions (pet bowls, furniture legs, etc.).